By: David Rice

 So patient or dental pro, let’s talk about what really matters as you buy, or you recommend:

-It’s NOT JUST about cavities:
+It’s NOT JUST about Cavities

-That said, dental pros…what do we know?
+That said, dental pros, what do we know?
 There are other dental problems like plaque, gingivitis, tooth sensitivity, and tooth erosion that bring you into our offices and COST YOU time and money.

-Fluoride is NOT JUST fluoride anymore
+Fluoride is NOT JUST Fluoride Anymore

 When you head to your favorite grocery store or pharmacy and hunt for your next tube of toothpaste, I’m guessing you do one of three things.

-- You buy what you’ve always bought…habit.
+- You buy what you’ve always bought, habit.

 - You look on the shelf and kinda-sorta remember a commercial; you see a name you recognize at eye level; you grab it and go.

-- You ask the 16 year old kid who works there which one is best.
+- You ask the 16-year-old kid who works there which one is best.

 Sound about right?
 Is that bad?
 It isn’t.
 Unless you keep doing it after you read this.
-Friends we used to believe as long as a toothpaste had fluoride in it…you were good to go.
+Friends we used to believe as long as a toothpaste had fluoride in it, you were good to go.
 However, there is so much more to be on the lookout for!

 Big picture we have two types of fluoride:

-- Sodium fluoride and
+- Sodium Fluoride

-- Stannous fluoride
+- Stannous Fluoride

 HOWEVER, if you want to help yourself (patients), or help your patients (dental pros), then why in the world would you not want to help prevent:

-- Plaque bacteria
+- Plaque Bacteria

-- Tooth Sensitivity and
+- Tooth Sensitivity

 - Tooth Erosion

-The fluoride component…just like the classic sodium fluoride toothpastes helps with cavities.
-AND….where sodium fluoride, has sodium which doesn’t do anything but help the other component, fluoride, get to the mouth….Stannous actually helps with everything you read above.
+The fluoride component, just like the classic sodium fluoride toothpaste helps with cavities, and where sodium fluoride, has sodium which doesn’t do anything but help the other component, fluoride, get to the mouth, stannous actually helps with everything you read above.

-Even the same kind of fluorides ARE NOT created equally
+Even the Same Kind of Fluorides ARE NOT Created Equally

-NOT ALL TOOTHPASTES that have Stannous Fluoride work in your mouth!!!
+SUPER important…NOT ALL TOOTHPASTES that have Stannous Fluoride work in your mouth!

-Well, it turns out Stannous Fluoride is tricky to work with.
+It turns out Stannous Fluoride is tricky to work with.
 Without the perfect chemistry, it’s difficult for Stannous to go where it needs to go, to do the job!

 Surprised?
 I wish I was.

-….Both are amazing.
+Both are amazing.
 Both have all the science you and I need.
 Each has a slightly different experience in your mouth.
 Each is uniquely formulated to deliver on the unique patients’ needs and both contain stannous fluoride.